What’s a suborbital flight? An aerospace engineer explains | Science-Environment

 Now imagine that you could throw the baseball fast enough to reach a height of perhaps 60 miles (97 km).
 Presto!
 The baseball has reached space.
 But when the ball reaches its maximum height, it will have zero vertical velocity and start to fall back to Earth.

-The flight may take several minutes, and during most of that time the ball would experience near weightlessness – as will the newly minted astronauts aboard these spacecraft.
-Just like the hypothetical baseball, the astronauts will reach space but won’t enter orbit, so their flights will be suborbital.
-(The Conversation) NSA NSA
+The flight may take several minutes, and during most of that time, the ball would experience near weightlessness – as will the newly minted astronauts aboard these spacecraft.
+Just like the hypothetical baseball, the astronauts will reach space but won't enter orbit, so their flights will be suborbital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)